-Regardless of the reason of termination, no provision is provided contractually for the payment of severance or indirect benefits for the other Named Executive Officers.
+Regardless of the reason of termination, there are no contractual provisions for the payment of severance or indirect benefits for the other Named Executive Officers.
 Other than the President and Chief Executive Officer, none of the Named Executive Officers have agreements providing for incremental payments in the event of resignation, involuntary termination, retirement, death, termination of employment following a change of control or termination for cause.
-Severance, if any, in the event of involuntary termination of employment following a change of control is undetermined.
+Severance, if any, in the event of involuntary termination or termination of employment following a change of control is not determined.
 In case of termination of employment, the terms and conditions of the compensation programs presented in the table of Section 6.5 apply.
 With respect to the other Named Executive Officers, there are no incremental amounts except in case of retirement.
-The following table sets forth estimates of the incremental amounts which would be payable to each other Named Executive Officer in the event of retirement as if such event had occurred on October 28, 2018.
+The following table sets forth estimates of the incremental amounts which would be payable to each other Named Executive Officer in the event of retirement as if such event had occurred on October 27, 2019.

-Donald LeCavalier (2) Chief Financial Officer (\$) Nelson Gentiletti (2) Chief Financial and Development Officer (\$) Brian Reid President, TC Transcontinental Printing and TC Transcontinental Packaging (\$) Christine Desaulniers Chief Legal Officer and Corporate Secretary (\$) Jacques Grégoire President, TC Transcontinental Printing (\$)
+Donald LeCavalier Chief Financial Officer Brian Reid President, TC Transcontinental Printing Thomas Morin President, TC Transcontinental Packaging Christine Desaulniers Chief Legal Officer and Corporate Secretary

-Severance () () () () ()
+(\$) (\$) (\$) (\$)

+Severance

-Short term incentive compensation - - - -
+Short term incentive compensation

-Special incentive compensation - - - - -
+Special incentive compensation

-Vested share units (1)
+Vested share units(1)

-Unvested share units (1) 178,550 654,127 668,254 296,296 235,491
+Unvested share units(1) 87,667 393,660 174,561

-Stock options(1)
+Stock options(1) -

-Value of accrued pension obligation - - - - -
+Value of accrued pension obligation - -

-Total 178,550 654,127 668,254 296,296 235,491
+Total 87,667 393,660 174,561

-(1) The value is calculated based on the closing price of the Class A Shares on October 26, 2018, the last business day of the fiscal year, of \$20.85.
+(1) The value is calculated based on the closing price of the Class A Shares on October 25, 2019, being the last business day of the fiscal year, of \$15.05.